FeminaRathod/Open-Source/README.md

 🎯 Chase & Escape Mechanics – Ghosts pursue Pac-Man intelligently based on pathfinding logic.

 # 🎮 Controls
-🕹 Arrow Keys – Move Pac-Man in the maze
+🕹 Arrow Keys – Move Pac-Man in the maze.

-⏹ ESC – Quit the game
+⏹ ESC – Quit the game.

-🔁 (Optional) Additional controls for debugging or restarting can be added
+🔁 (Optional) Additional controls for debugging or restarting can be added.

 # 🛠 Installation & Running
 1️⃣ Clone the repository or download the source code: